-- Funding constraints - Staffing constraints - · Limited availability of sites for assisted housing - Evidence of housing needs as demonstrated in the 2016- 2020 City of Richmond Consolidated Plan, 2018-2019 Annual Action Plan and other information available to the PHA. - Influence of the housing market on PHA programs. - Community priorities regarding housing assistance. - Results of consultation with local or state government. - Results of consultation with residents and the Resident Advisory Board (RAB). - Results of consultation with advocacy groups.
+- Funding constraints - Staffing constraints - Limited availability of sites for assisted housing - Evidence of housing needs as demonstrated in the 2021-2025 City of Richmond Consolidated Plan, 2021-2022 Annual Action Plan and other information available to the PHA. - Influence of the housing market on PHA programs. - Results of consultation with local or state government. - Results of consultation with residents and the Resident Advisory Board (RAB). - Results of consultation with advocacy groups.